aaronstaclara/testcodes/README.md

 # testcodes
-Repository of test codes I made while exploring things.
+Repository of test codes I made.
+Codes were made in Python and MATLAB.